 Hybrid meetings are here to stay, and connecting with your team from anywhere has never been easier with the Hubble Pass.
 Designed to empower businesses to configure their ideal workplace, it’s super flexible, easy-to-use and takes the hassle out of hybrid working.

 The Hubble Pass is your all-access ticket to a global network of on-demand workspaces.
-With it, you can access smart, modern and efficient workspace in 200+ locations, including London, Lisbon and Los Angeles.
+With it, you can access smart, modern and efficient workspace in 600+ locations, including London, Lisbon and New York.

-Let us create a hybrid workspace catered to your individual business needs with one, or all four, of our flagship products.
+Let us create a hybrid workspace catered to your individual business needs with one, or all three, of our flagship products.
 Click the button below to find out more.